 BP Oil Spill Impacts Tourism Industry

 Tourism accounts for a substantial portion of the economy of several states along the Gulf Coast, including Florida and Louisiana.
 In 2000 alone, more than 23 million tourists visited Florida beaches, spending nearly $22 billion during their trips.
 However, due to the recent Gulf of Mexico oil spill, all workers directly and indirectly linked to the tourism industry, including hotel entrepreneurs and beach-front property owners, are expected to suffer profit losses.
-If you have lost business due to the Gulf of Mexico oil spill, fill out our no obligation case evaluation form to find out if you are eligible to file an oil spill lawsuit.

 The Effect of the Gulf Oil Spill on Beaches

 The impact of an oil spill on Florida beaches can be best demonstrated by examining the Valdez oil spill, which covered nearly 1200 miles of Alaskan shoreline.
 According to research conducted in Prince William Sound, located on the south coast of Alaska, oil spill pollution can take ten or more years to disappear.
 Even if oil is not visible on the surface of nearby beaches, the effect of the oil spill on Louisiana beaches may still be evident; pools of oil may remain beneath the sand for more than a decade.